 That said, it is not enough to lean on past successes.
 We need to ensure that these values also drive our business internally.
 We have long been focussed on achieving greater equality at every level in our business, but there is more for us to do.
 By critically assessing the initiatives we have in place, never being satisfied when the pace of change is too slow and holding ourselves accountable every day we can and will make change happen.

-The Equality, Diversity and Inclusion Committee
+The Equity, Diversity and Inclusion Committee

-The Equality, Diversity and Inclusion Committee is made up of Partners and staff from across the Firm.
+The Equity, Diversity and Inclusion Committee is made up of Partners and staff from across the Firm.
 Its task is to make sure the Firm continues to be as diverse as possible, with the stated aim of removing barriers to this wherever it can.
 One of its two co-chairs sits on the Board of the Firm with responsibility for ensuring that diversity informs the Board's decisions.

 It is responsible for: